-- Maintain a rigorous program of collections assessment and conservation to maintain a high degree of preservation throughout the collections. - Identify rare, high value, fragile, and frequently used collection items and create microfilm and digital copies to ensure their availability on the premises, through inter-library loan, and online without compromising the preservation and security of the originals. - Complete a comprehensive inventory of collections throughout the main library facility and the State Records Center and develop a plan to maximize storage capacity for up to ten years. - Develop a detailed Collections Disaster Response Plan covering the broad range of potential catastrophes as well as specific guidance in responding to each. - · Identify the full range of security issues and develop guidelines to help staff in addressing each. - Develop a collections security training program for staff.
+• Maintain a rigorous program of collections assessment and conservation to maintain a high degree of preservation throughout the collections.

+• Identify rare, high value, fragile, and frequently used collection items and create microfilm and digital copies to ensure their availability on the premises, through inter-library loan, and online without compromising the preservation and security of the originals.

+• Develop a detailed Collections Disaster Response Plan covering the broad range of potential catastrophes as well as specific guidance in responding to each.

+· Monitor best practices and continue to update and provide a collections security training program for staff.